 - personnel policy inconsistent with the public interest in this area.

-- low level of trust in the judiciary, which is primarily caused by corruption and influence practices, unconscionable behaviour of many judges, dependence and clientelism;
+- low level of trust in the judiciary, which is primarily due to corruption and influence practices, unconscionable behaviour of many judges, dependence and clientelism;

 - ineffectiveness of activities and even sabotage of reforms by the HCJ by the majority of its judges, whose activity enhances the public perception of the prevalent corruption and clientelism in the judiciary;